Kelly & Kelly, P.C.

-My name is Jonathan Andrew Paul, and I'm a criminal defense attorney in Michigan.
-Prior to entering private practice, I was an Assistant District Attorney in New York City, and an Oakland County (Michigan) Prosecutor.
+I currently live in Ann Arbor with my wife and my kids, and prior to entering private practice, I was an Assistant District Attorney in New York City, and an Oakland County (Michigan) Prosecutor.
 As a prosecutor, I successfully prosecuted thousands of high profile felony, misdemeanor and drunk driving cases.

 During my career as a prosecutor, I never lost a trial, and had a 100 percent conviction rate.
 This was a major accomplishment as the Brooklyn District Attorney's Office is the busiest in the entire country, and Oakland County has a reputation as having some of the best criminal defense attorneys in the State of Michigan.
 I was pretty good at prosecuting people, but now I'm on the other side of the table using that experience for your benefit.

-I've been recognized by Super Lawyers Magazine as a "Rising Star"; the prestigious magazine selects the top 2.5 percent of attorneys in Michigan, and in my opinion is the gold standard for attorney rankings.
+Since leaving my career as a prosecutor, I've been selected and recognized in 2013, 2014, 2015, 2016 & 2017 by Super Lawyers Magazine; the prestigious magazine selects the top 2.5 percent of attorneys in Michigan, and in my opinion is the gold standard for attorney rankings.
 My selection by Super Lawyers Magazine was featured in Hour Detroit Magazine and the New York Times.
 My work as a Michigan criminal defense lawyer has also earned me a "Superb" 10.0 Avvo Rating.

 I'm licensed to practice law in Michigan and New York.
 I graduated from the University of Michigan Law School, and I'm not at all shy about bragging that I graduated from one of the best law schools in the world.
 My educational background and my experience as a prosecutor have pushed me to the forefront of criminal defense attorneys in Michigan.
 I currently serve as the criminal law co-chair for the Washtenaw County Bar Association and I'm a member of the Oakland County Criminal Law Committee.

 Because of my success, and the demand for my services, I have an exclusive legal representation policy.
 This policy limits the number of criminal law cases that I accept each year.
 The policy was developed to ensure that my select clients receive the proper care and attention their case deserves.
 I take every call, and talk to every client, but I cannot represent everyone that calls me.
-My clients take a proactive approach, which puts them in the driver's seat rather than sitting back and allowing the prosecutor and judge to set the tone of the case.
-Click here to read more about my innovative proactive approach, which is unlike anything else in Michigan.
+If I don't have room to take your case, I will provide you with the name and number of another excellent attorney.

 That being said, you should do your research, and learn about what you're looking for in a criminal defense lawyer in Michigan.
 You're hiring someone to protect your rights, possibly keep you out of jail, and save you from having a criminal record.
-You also need to work closely with this person for weeks, months or even a year; you should be comfortable communicating with them.
+You also need to work closely with your attorney for weeks, months or even a year; you should be comfortable communicating with them.
 I do the same exact thing when selecting my criminal clients.
-When you contact me, I'm going to want to know about your past, your present, and future goals.
-Knowing more about you will allow me to tailor a strategy specifically to your goals.

 To discuss your case, give me a call at 248-924-9458 or email me.
 I am available 24 hours a day, 7 days a week, 365 days of the year.
 It may take me a moment to get back to you as I may be in court or with my family, but I will do my best to respond within this time frame.

 Now you have some insight into my background and my qualifications.
 I'm happy to provide more information, and answer your questions.
-About half my clients meet me in person before hiring me, the other half hire me over the phone.
-We can also do a video conference.
-I'm open to whatever makes you comfortable.
+Talk to you soon - Jonathan (click to email me)